pjotrp/bioruby-pipeline/README.md

       - <%= output_dir %>             # defaults to ./output
 ```

-Note that in_file gets defined in the YAML file, while muscle_bin and output_dir
+Note that *in_file* gets defined in the YAML task file, while
-are defined by the calling context.
-Run this command from the command line with
+*muscle_bin* and *output_dir* are defined by the calling context.
+Run
+this command from the command line with

 ```bash
   ./bin/runner -c muscle.yaml